Roy-lab/Arboretum2.0/README.txt

         3. In the Arboretum output directory the initial clusterassignments for each species will appear with the name <species>_initial_clusterassign.txt.

-Note that if you use "-1 true", the -c input file should be of the form "species\texpression data file\n", instead of "species\tinput clusterassignment file\texpression data file\n" with "-1 false" (default).
+Note that if you use "-f true", the -c input file should be of the form "species\texpression data file\n", instead of "species\tinput clusterassignment file\texpression data file\n" with "-1 false" (default).
 In short there will only two columns with with the species names and expression data files, none for cluster assignment file.
 A typical usage in a case of running the mereged clustering within Arboretum is as follows:

 ./arboretum -s ${SPECIESORDER} -e ${OGIDS} -k ${k} -t ${TREE} -c ${CONF} -r none -o ${DIR} -m learn -b ${BSPECIES} -i uniform -p 0.80 -g ${GENETREES} -n 100 -f true -w true